shitware-ltd/shitbot/README.md

 - `!help`: Send a help message listing every prefix command.
 - `!art {prompt}`: Uses OpenAI's **[DALLE-2]** to generate an image based on the prompt.
 - `!ask {prompt}`: Uses OpenAI's **[GPT-3 text-davinci-003]** to return completion(s).
+- `!balance`: See how much money from API usage you have spent.
 - `!chuck`: Chuck Norris jokes.
 - `!daddy`: Dad jokes.
 - `!hype`: Lara-cord best quotes of all time.